rohitvats26/mise/README.md

   uses the shared test key `1`).
 The initial browse list and category list are server-rendered via a SvelteKit `load` function (`src/routes/+page.ts`); search and filtering after that happen client-side.
-- **Recipe details** — full ingredients + instructions page, star rating, favorite toggle.
+- **Recipe details** — full ingredients + instructions page, star rating, photo carousel, and favorite toggle.
 Recipes from TheMealDB are server-rendered via `+page.ts`; user-created recipes (which only exist in `localStorage`) are resolved client-side on mount, and the details view is keyed by recipe id so navigating between two recipes resets state correctly instead of reusing stale data.
 - **Recipe management** — create/edit/delete for user-created recipes, with validation (name, instructions, and at least one named ingredient are required).
 Recipes from TheMealDB are read-only (no edit/delete), since they aren't owned by the user.
 - **Favorites** — add/remove/view, persisted locally.
 - **Weekly meal planner** — assign a favorite recipe to any day, remove it, one plan slot per day, persisted locally.
-- **Stencil component library** — `rc-recipe-card`, `rc-star-rating`, `rc-search-bar`.
-  Each demonstrates props, custom events, and slots (see [Integration details](#integration-details) below).
+- **Stencil component library** — `rc-recipe-card`, `rc-star-rating`, `rc-search-bar`, `rc-photo-carousel`.
+Each demonstrates props, custom events, and/or slots (see [Integration details](#integration-details) below).

 ## Assumptions